Air Fryer Sweet Potato Fries

 Want more ideas for Sweet Potatoes?

-You can check out Favorite Healthy Sweet Potato Recipes if you’re a sweet potato fan!
-Or use Sweet Potato Recipes to see all the recipes with sweet potatoes.
+Check out Favorite Healthy Sweet Potato Recipes if you’re a sweet potato fan!
+Or use Sweet Potato Recipes to see all my recipes with sweet potatoes.

 Air Fryer Sweet Potato Fries

-Air Fryer Sweet Potato Fries are so delicious and these perfectly-seasoned sweet potato fries are so easy to make in the air fryer!
+Air Fryer Sweet Potato Fries are so delicious and these perfectly-seasoned sweet potato fries are easy to make in the Air Fryer!
+As you can see, I prefer thicker-cut pieces for my sweet potato fries, so if you cut your fries thinner, be sure to adjust the cooking time!

 Ingredients